IoniBini/Instrument_Visualizer/README.md

 Extra comments:

-This repo has a sample build as well as a video attached which displays what this tool is capable of achieving.
+This repo has a sample scene as well as a video attached which displays what this tool is capable of achieving.
-To get the most out of this tool, I HEAVILY recommend that you do not simply use the sample build, because it is not catered for the particular details of the instrument YOU might choose to connect.
+To get the most out of this tool, I HEAVILY recommend that you do not simply use the sample scene within the editor, because it is not catered for the particular details of the instrument YOU might choose to connect.
-Instead, I recommend that you download the project, connect your instrument in, and play around with the parameters so that it suits your instrument the best, and ONLY THEN make a build yourself.
+Instead, I recommend that you download the project, connect your instrument in, and play around with the parameters so that it suits your instrument the best, and ONLY THEN make a build yourself, and use THAT as your visualizer.